 Ofcom approached us to verify the implementation of a ground-breaking auction for radio spectrum.
-A decade on, we have worked on fifteen auctions with governments in ten countries, all of which have completed successfully.
+More than a decade on, we have worked on over 20 auctions with governments in 10 countries, all of which have completed successfully.

 The Institute’s turnover reached £1 million for the first time.

-The Institute first launched the TakeAIM: Articulating the Influence of Mathematics student competition, which provides an opportunity for university students to demonstrate the impact of their research to a wider academic and commercial audience.
+The Institute first launched the TakeAIM: Articulating the Influence of Mathematics, a competition for university students to demonstrate the impact of their research to a wider academic and commercial audience.